 Insoluble at room temperature, it takes on a creamy consistency when blended with water using a whisk.
 If not treated to processes such as bleaching, refining or deodorizing, coconut oil exudes the mild fragrance you would expect — like coconut.

-2 Kinds of Coconut Oil — Commercial Grade and Virgin
+2 Kinds — Commercial Grade and Virgin

 The relatively recent interest in the many uses of coconut oil also elicits questions regarding its production.
 There are two basic types: Commercial-grade and virgin coconut oil.